Tyro and Square are competing payment platforms with similar offerings.

 Tap to Pay on iPhone or Android an option?

-With no EFTPOS machine in sight, it’s sometimes easier to accept contactless payments on your iPhone or Android smartphone.
+With no EFTPOS machine in sight, it’s sometimes easier to accept contactless payments on your iPhone or Android phone.

 This is a relatively new technology that both Square and Tyro offer, provided you have a compatible, NFC-enabled smart device.
 Customers can then just hover their contactless card or phone over your phone to process a payment in person.